kirmorozov/magento-gae/README.md

 - file_exists returns false if file is in skin or gs.(gs is IO wrapper at GAE to access media storage)
 - glob function returns false
 - mkdir function is not covered in wrapper for gs.
+- Write access to application storage is forbidden(no log file, no lock files)

 #### How to deploy (TODO)
 ##### With Composer